F7/Lp/README.md

 then open window2 and:
 ```
-npm run server
+npm start
 ```

-so you can see `127.0.0.1:8080` as `src/index.html`.
+so you can see `localhost:3000` as `src/index.html`.
 When you update `src/scss/styles.scss` or `any html files on dist directory`, the changes are detected by live-reloading process at window2 with scss files converted to `src/css/custom.css`, then the page is automatically reloaded.

 ### Build (minifying CSS, HTML, images)